ssb22/adjuster/README.md

 * If you have no backup annotator then try setting the `-y` option, which makes Annotator Generator try harder to find context-independent rules with context-dependent exceptions, so as to annotate as much text as possible.

-* Generated annotators can act as filters for Web Adjuster; options are also provided for generating client-side annotators for Android and iOS, and a clipboard annotator for Windows and Windows Mobile, or you could format the annotations on a Unix terminal
+* Generated annotators can act as filters for Web Adjuster; options are also provided for generating client-side annotators for Android, clipboard annotators for Windows and Windows Mobile, or you could format the annotations on a Unix terminal

 Legal considerations
 --------------------